A road through Badlands National Park

 10 Best National Parks to Visit When You’re Short on Time

-Time is often the biggest challenge when it comes to visiting national parks.
-Between limited vacation days and busy schedules, it’s not always possible to plan an entire trip around just one park.
-That’s where these 10 national parks to visit when you’re short on time shine.
+Time is the biggest challenge when it comes to visiting national parks.
+Between limited vacation and remote isolated parks it’s not always possible to plan an entire trip around just one park.
+If you’re someone trying to see as many national parks as you can then you have to be strategic with your planning.

 Best National Parks to Visit When You’re Short on Time